 1989: Congregation mourned the death of Rabbi Gunter Hirschberg.

-1990: Janet Neuberger elected as first woman President of CRS
+1990: Janet Neuberger elected as first female President of CRS.

 1992: The Congregation celebrated its 150th anniversary.